dartoos-dev/json_cache/README.md

 [localstorage](https://pub.dev/packages/localstorage) packages.

-The ultimate goal of this package is to unify Flutter's local caching packages into one elegant caching API.
+The ultimate goal of this package is to unify Flutter's local caching packages into an elegant caching API.

 **Why Json?**